 API access is available as an add-on for customers below Plan 500.
 See our pricing page for plan details.

 API Rate Limit

 The Kandji API currently has an API rate limit of 10,000 requests per hour per tenant.

 Kandji uses instance-level bearer tokens to control access to the API To generate one:

 - Click the Access tab.

-- Click the Add button to create a new API key.
+- Click the Add API Token button to create a new API key.

-- After clicking Add, provide a Name for your API token.
+- After clicking Add API Token, provide a Name and a Description for your API token.

-Once an API token has been created for an instance, you can modify its name or revoke it to prevent further access.
+After you create an API token for your instance, you can modify its name and permissions or revoke it to prevent further access.

-- Click the ellipsis next to the token.
+- Click the vertical ellipsis next to the token.

-- Clicking Revoke will immediately invalidate the API token and prevent its further use.
-Once a token is revoked, it will no longer be shown in the list of API tokens for your instance.
+- Click Revoke to invalidate the API token and prevent its further use.
+If you revoke a token, you will no longer see it in the list of API tokens for your instance.